Grade Point Average

 Membership is determined by the LSE Faculty Council after receipt and review of a completed application by the eligible student during the fall of their senior year.

 In order to qualify for the Wall of Honor, a graduating senior must have earned a 4.0 or higher weighted GPA each semester based on 25+ graded credit hours each semester, all 8 semesters of their high school tenure (grades 9-12) at Lincoln Southeast High School.
 (Special circumstances will be reviewed by the Faculty Council.)
 Note: Mid-term graduates are not eligible.
 Students earning this award will be featured with an individual picture and name plaque in a framed display in the Commons.

 Effective for the class of 2021, the Laude Latin model will be used to recognize academic excellence at the conclusion of a student’s high school career.
 Students will work to compete against the criterion for academic honors – rather than other students.
-A student’s final cumulative GPA will be used to determine the level of honor on a student’s high school transcript, diploma, and for academic recognition at commencement exercises.
+Graduation honors will be determined following the second to last quarter of high school, and the student is required to graduate by the end of the next quarter.
 The following three levels of academic honors will be used: